nhatofo/udacity_dl/README.md

 ### Running the tests
-Test by running create_tables.py and checking the table schemas on your redshift database.
-You can use Query Editor in the AWS Redshift console for that.
+Test by running scrits provided by analytics team, and see if the result is what was expected.

 ### Built With